mplspunk/awesome-privacy-engineering/README.md

 * [nGraph-HE: A Graph Compiler for Deep Learning on Homomorphically Encrypted Data](https://arxiv.org/abs/1810.10121) - Intel Research proposes an extension to its deep learning compiler to operate on homomorphically encrypted data.
 * [Google Fully-Homomorphic-Encryption](https://github.com/google/fully-homomorphic-encryption) - This repository created by Google contains open-source libraries and tools to perform fully homomorphic encryption operations on an encrypted data set.
 * [Palisade Homomorphic Encryption Software Library](https://palisade-crypto.org/) - An open-source project that provides efficient implementations of lattice cryptography building blocks and homomorphic encryption schemes.
+* [TFHE](https://github.com/tfhe/tfhe) - The original version of TFHE (Fast Fully Homomorphic Encryption Library over the Torus) that implements the base arithmetic and functionalities (bootstrapped and leveled), allowing you to perform computations over encrypted data.
+* [Concrete](https://github.com/zama-ai/concrete) - The concrete ecosystem is a set of crates (packages in the Rust language) that implements Zama's variant of TFHE, while most of the complexity of fully homomorphic encryption is hidden under high-level APIs.

 ### Tokenization
 ---